Our International company provides comprehensive solutions for environmental, ecological, regional, urban, rural & social problems worldwide.

 Yavneh - Master plan and outline plan for the urban renewal of four old neighborhoods, and a detailed town planning scheme for one of them.

-Nahariya - A master plan for the development of tourism.
+Herzelia - A master plan for the development of tourism.

-Plans in the Rural Sector:
+Plans in the Rural Sector and Agriculture:

-Gilboa Regional Council - Regional master plan and outline plan for the Council (250,000 dunams, 35,000 residents, 32 villages).
+Gilboa Regional Council - Regional master plan and outline plan for the Council (25,000 Ha., 35,000 residents, 32 villages).

 Gederoth Regional Council - Comprehensive master plan for the Council (7 villages).